FlatCAD: Fast Curvature Regularization of Neural SDFs for CAD Models: Experiments

 In terms of runtime, we observe comparable training speeds between the two variants.
-While the Auto-Diff approach incurs additional backward passes (e.g., 2 extra backward computations per batch), the Finite-Diff version relies on multiple forward evaluations (e.g., 7 additional forward passes to form the stencil).
+While the Auto-Diff approach incurs additional backward passes (e.g., two extra reverse sweeps per batch), the Finite-Diff version relies on multiple forward evaluations (six additional SDF queries for the symmetric stencil; seven total including \(f_{00}\) if it is not reused).
 On networks of our scale, the difference in wall-clock performance remains negligible, further supporting the practicality of our lightweight first-order implementation.